Christopher-Schulze/Torwell/docs/DOCUMENTATION.md

 The `load_metrics` command now accepts an optional `limit` parameter to restrict the number of entries returned.
 If no limit is provided, the backend returns the most recent 100 metric points.
 Frontend components pass their desired limit to fetch only the data required for their charts.
+A valid session token is required for this command, aligning it with the authentication model used by other API endpoints.

 ## 4. Build Process